 If you are good with crafting stuff out of wood, you can always try and refurbish your old chair, sofa, or even china cabinet and thus get new, unique furniture for your new place.
 So when thinking about what to get rid of when moving across the country, consider this option, too.
 On the other hand, if you are not good with crafting, ask around and see how much it will cost to pay someone to do it.
 Some antique furniture is worth saving, and the restoration price may be more economical than buying one.

-Consider Renting a Storage
+Consider Renting a Storage From a Long-Distance Moving Company

 If you are relocating at the last minute and maybe going to a smaller home, you probably will not have enough time to sort all your belongings.
 If this is the case, consider renting a storage unit from your long-distance moving company.
 Reputable cross-country movers usually have this service included in cross-country moving services, free of charge for a whole month.
 With this service, you will have enough time to settle in and go through your belongings at your pace.